Oldman River

 The Oldman River is a river in southern Alberta, Canada.
 It flows roughly west to east from the Rocky Mountains, through the communities of Fort Macleod, Lethbridge, and on to Grassy Lake, where it joins the Bow River to form the South Saskatchewan River, which eventually drains into the Hudson Bay.

 Oldman River has a total length of 362 km and a drainage area of 26700 km2.

+Etymology

+The river is named after Napi, a figure in Blackfoot mythology, who is also referred to as the "Old Man."

 History

 The Oldman River was, at one time, known as the Belly River.
 The Belly River is now a separate river that is a tributary of the Oldman.

 In 1991, the Alberta government finished construction of the Oldman River Dam.
-The Piikani renegade, led by Milton Born With A Tooth, had attempted to divert the Oldman River away from the Lethbridge Northern Irrigation District canal intake, leading to an armed standoff.
+The Piikani activist Milton Born With A Tooth had attempted to divert the Oldman River away from the Lethbridge Northern Irrigation District canal intake.
+This led to an armed standoff and his eventual imprisonment.
 The dam was constructed where the Oldman, Crowsnest, and Castle river systems converge.